intel/ai-reference-models/models_v2/pytorch/bert_large/training/cpu/CONTAINER.md

 Follow instructions to [download and preprocess](./README.md#download-the-preprocessed-text-dataset)  the text dataset and set the `DATASET_DIR` to point to the pre-processed dataset.

 # BERT Config File
 BERT Training happens in two stages.
-Download the BERT Config file from [here](https://drive.google.com/drive/folders/1oQF4diVHNPCclykwdvQJw8n_VIWwV0PT) and export `BERT_MODEL_CONFIG` variable to point to this file path.
+[Download](https://drive.google.com/drive/folders/1oQF4diVHNPCclykwdvQJw8n_VIWwV0PT) the BERT Config file and export `BERT_MODEL_CONFIG` variable to point to this file path.

 # Checkpoint Directory
 The checkpoint directory is created as a result of Phase 1 Training.
 Please set the `PRETRAINED_MODEL` to point to the pre-trained model path and volume mount it for Phase 2 training.